pfuldeore/pfuldeore/README.md

-- 👋 Hi, I’m Prathamesh Fuldeore, I am 2020 Btech graduate from Veermata Jijabai Technological Institute (VJTI).
+- 👋 Hi, I’m Prathamesh Fuldeore, a 2020 Btech graduate from Veermata Jijabai Technological Institute (VJTI).
-- 👀 I’m Data Science and technology enthusiast.
+- 👀 I’m a Data Science and technology enthusiast.
-- 📫 Currently working as Data Scientist 2 @ Tata CLiQ.
+- 📫 Currently working as a Data Scientist @ Turing.
-- 📫 Previously worked as AI Engineer @ IQVIA
+- 📫 Previously worked as Data Scientist @ Tata CLiQ and IQVIA
 - 📫 You can reach me on my email: prathamesh1998.pf@gmail.com.